Skorts Are Everywhere Right Now — But They've Been Quietly Revolutionary For Years

 Advertisement

-Over time, as skirt lengths rose and pants on women became more acceptable, so did a hybrid of skirt and pants.
+Over time, as skirt lengths rose and trousers on women became more acceptable, so did a hybrid of skirt and trousers.
 Some saw the garments as tools for modesty.
 After all, ladies always cross their legs and never show what’s underneath their skirts, right?
 “The responsibility has always been put on women to police their own bodies,” says Clemente.

 While skorts are popular in fashion right now, some continue to see them as a compromise between comfort and femininity.
 Growing up, Sandy Sánchez, a copywriter living in New York City, never felt comfortable wearing skirts or shorts because they showed off her legs.
 It took her a long time to land on the skort as a piece of clothing that revealed her legs and in which she felt comfortable.
 After years of thrifting and exploring vintage skorts, she developed a preference for Liz Claiborne numbers from the ‘90s.
 “I could move comfortably while still wearing something really cute,” she says.
 “I love wearing skorts when I'm working out or doing a lot of walking or just want to feel comfy,” says Sánchez.